-With such an array of Civil War sites, it is worth starting your visit to Richmond National Battlefield Park at the Civil War Visitor Center at the Tredegar Iron Works.
-Not only is this the place to find park ranger guided tours of the battlefields, but the centre also includes an expansive military exhibit.
+With such an array of Civil War sites, it is worth starting your visit to Richmond National Battlefield Park at the Civil War Visitor Centre at the Tredegar Iron Works.

 Antietam Battlefield was where, on 17 September 1862, General Robert E. Lee and the Army of Northern Virginia met Major General George B. McClellan and the Army of the Potomac in what became the most brutal battle of the American Civil War.
 In fact, the Battle of Antietam remains the USA’s bloodiest single day of battle to date.

 Part of the Maryland Campaign and the Confederate Army’s first incursion into the North, the Battle at Antietam raged for twelve hours and ended with a Confederate withdrawal, though only after a long, inconclusive, mutually destructive day’s fighting.
 The total cost to both sides was estimated to be upwards of 23,000 casualties.

 Antietam Battlefield National Park commemorates this battle and is a goldmine of information about the War.
 With so many activities and tours, one could spend days there.

 Vicksburg Battlefield was the site of one of the most important Union victories of the American Civil War and, together with the Battle of Gettysburg, marked a pivotal moment during the conflict.